victor-pavlychko/SwiftyAppearance/README.md

 }
 ```

-And finslly we customize our view controllers
+And finally we customize our view controllers:

 ```swift
 FirstViewController.appearance {